• EN

 What is Pentecost?

-Pentecost is a day when Christians worldwide celebrate the gift of the Holy Spirit.
-It occurs on the Sunday 50 days after Easter (the name comes from the Greek ‘pentekoste’ that is translated as “fiftieth”).
-And 10 days after Ascension Day.
+Pentecost is a day when Christians around the world celebrate the gift of the Holy Spirit.
+It falls on the Sunday that is 50 days after Easter, its name comes from the Greek word pentēkostē, meaning “fiftieth.”
+It also occurs ten days after Ascension Day.

-In fact, Pentecost is the birthday of the Christian Church, because it was the start of the mission of the Church in the world.
-Prior to this point (with Jesus as the exception) the Holy Spirit has rested on people for a time.
-But on this day the Holy Spirit filled the disciples of Jesus and stayed with them forever.
-Everything changed from that moment!
+Pentecost is often considered the birthday of the Christian Church.
+It marks the beginning of the Church’s mission to the world.
+Before this moment (with a few exceptions, such as Jesus) the Holy Spirit would come upon individuals temporarily.
+But on Pentecost, the Holy Spirit filled the disciples and remained with them permanently.
+From that moment on, everything changed.

 Fire burning wood outside